chhuang-one/sqxclib/README.md

 3. It can work in low-end hardware.

-4. Supports SQLite.
+4. Supports SQLite, MySQL / MariaDB 10.5.2 (experimental).

-## Plan

--  Supports more SQL database.
-(Supports MySQL in version 0.2)

 ## Database schema